sewellstephens/late/packages/media/README.md

-# Plate media plugins
+# Late media plugins

-This package implements the media plugins for Plate.
+This package implements the media plugins for Late.
 It allows inserting embeddable media such as images, YouTube or Vimeo videos and tweets into your editor.